trynthink/scout/docs/analysis_approach.rst

 * ECMs with overlaps in their applicable baseline markets compete for the overlapping portions of these markets on the basis of their cost effectiveness from a consumer perspective.
 In general, ECMs with lower incremental capital costs and higher operational cost savings across their lifetimes capture larger portions of the overlapping baseline markets.
 * For example, R-5, R-7, or R-10 window ECMs could each replace the same "business-as-usual" window technology.
 The initial savings impacts calculated for each of these ECMs will be based on the entire applicable baseline market.
 Those savings impacts must be scaled by the share of the baseline window market each ECM is modeled as capturing to avoid double counting of savings.
 Assuming the R-7 window is most cost effective and R-10 is least cost effective, the market shares might be 35%, R-5; 45%, R-7; and 20%, R-10.
 * This use of market shares to reflect ECM competition ensures that competing ECMs with similar levels of cost effectiveness will have similar savings impacts after adjusting for competition.
 * In general, ECM competition calculations in Scout weigh an ECM's annualized capital and operating costs against the capital and operating costs for competing ECMs to determine each ECM's competed market share.
-However, the specific calculation steps differ somewhat between the residential and commercial building sectors (add link to competition calculation details for residential and commercial).
+However, the specific calculation steps differ somewhat between the residential and commercial building sectors.
 * Once ECM market shares are determined, uncompeted ECM savings impact estimates are multiplied by these market shares to arrive at competed ECM energy savings, avoided |CO2| emissions, and operating cost savings impacts.
 * For heating and cooling ECMs, a post-competition calculation is needed to ensure that total supply-side heating/cooling energy use (e.g., as consumed by a heat pump, or furnace) equals total demand-side heating/cooling energy use (e.g., that attributable to heat transfer through the envelope and other thermal load components).
 * Competed ECM savings impacts are used to calculate competed portfolio-level financial metrics (CCE, CCC).
 This calculation proceeds exactly as described earlier for uncompeted portfolio-level metrics, but with total savings impacts numbers adjusted to reflect ECM competition outcomes.

+..
+IN BULLET 4, ADD LINK TO COMPETITION CALCULATION DETAILS FOR RESIDENTIAL AND COMMERCIAL

 ECM-specific results from the analysis of the portfolio of ECMs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~